jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 Sequence Ontology (SO)
 **********************

-* SO is a **structured controlled vocabulary** of sequence features that are part of the genomic annotation.
+* SO is a **structured controlled vocabulary** of terms and the relationships between them useful to describe features of a genomic annotation [EILBECK2005]_.

-* This vocabulary definition is vital for the exchange, analysis and management of genomic data [EILBECK2005]_.
+* This vocabulary definition is vital for the exchange, analysis and management of genomic data.

-* You will see for example SO terms used in **GenBank annotation files** (e.g., CDS, ORF, tRNA_gene).
+* If you open a **GenBank annotation file**, you will see several demonstrations of SO terms (e.g., the term `CDS <http://sequenceontology.org/browser/current_svn/term/SO:0000316>`_ is defined as a contiguous sequence which begins with, and includes, a start codon and ends with, and includes a stop codon).

 .. seealso::

-   To understand the **definition of all terms** used you can go to the `Sequence Ontology Browser <http://www.sequenceontology.org/browser/obob.cgi>`_ and search for it.
+   To understand the **definition of all SO terms** available you can go to the `Sequence Ontology Browser <http://www.sequenceontology.org/browser/obob.cgi>`_ and search for each one.

 Gene Ontology (GO)